-The Advisory Committee and CEO believe in rewarding our named executive officers based on individual performance as well as aligning the interests of our named executive officers with those of our common unitholders.
-The CEO and the Advisory Committee believe our compensation package (including salaries, insurance benefits, SEP-IRA program and discretionary merit bonuses) of our employees including our named executive officers are appropriate and sufficient to attract, retain, incentivize and properly reward our employees.
+The Advisory Committee believes in rewarding our named executive officers based on individual performance as well as aligning the interests of our named executive officers with those of our common Unitholders.
+The Advisory Committee believes our compensation package (including salaries, insurance benefits, SEP-IRA program and discretionary merit bonuses and equity awards) of our employees including our named executive officers are appropriate and sufficient to attract, retain, incentivize and properly reward our employees.